D-Savel/express-prisma-auth/README.md

 ## Installation

-_Below is an example of how you can installing and setting up your express app.
+Below is an example of how you can install and set up your express app.

 ### 1. Clone the repo

 - In a terminal clone the repo

 `
-    git clone --depth=1 https://github.com/D-Savel/express-typescript-template.git yourProjectDirectory
+    git clone --depth=1 https://github.com/D-Savel/express-prisma-auth.git yourProjectDirectory
 `
 - Remove the .git directory in your project directory